zendframework/zend-expressive/doc/book/quick-start-skeleton.md

 How does the template renderer get into the action, however?
 The answer is dependency injection.

+For the next part of the example, we'll be creating and wiring a factory for creating the `HelloAction` instance; the example assumes you used the default selection for a dependency injection container, Zend ServiceManager.

 Let's create a factory.
 Create the file `src/Action/HelloActionFactory.php` with the following contents: